-State Participation: Requires testing by a federally accredited laboratory.
-ND requires that its voting systems are tested by an EAC accredited independent testing authority and approved by the secretary of state.
-Applicable Statute(s): The secretary of state may adopt rules according to subsection 3 of section 16.1-01-01 for certifying and decertifying voting systems authorized in section 16.1-06-11, including any software, hardware, and firmware components used as a part of a voting system device for use and procurement in the state.
-The rules may: Establish criteria and standards with which all voting systems must comply.
-Describe the procedures for voting systems, any single device of a voting system, and any update and enhancement made to them, to be certified and decertified for procurement and use in the state.
-Define what constitutes a vote on each voting system, any single device of a voting system, and any update and enhancement made to follow when defining what constitutes a vote on any new voting system, any single device of a voting system, and any update and enhancement made to them.
-A voting system, a single device of a voting system, and an update and enhancement made to them.
-A voting system, a single device of a voting system, and an update and enhancement made to them, in use by a county before August 1, 2003, must be reviewed by the secretary of state according to rules adopted under this section by April 1, 2004, and must meet the requirements of the rules, or must be replaced by another voting system, a single device of a voting system, and an update and enhancement made to them, meeting the requirements of the rules by January 1, 2006.
 Applicable Regulation(s): "Prior to procurement and subsequent use in this state, a company supplying electronic voting systems shall give written notice to the secretary of state and provide a demonstration certifying that its system complies with applicable laws and is certified by a voting system test laboratory accredited by the EAC.
-If the secretary of state approves the complies with applicable laws and is certified by a voting system test laboratory accredited by the EAC.
 If the secretary of state approves the voting system, the secretary of state shall issue a certificate of approval.
-Any substantive changes or modifications in electronic voting systems may be certified by the secretary of state with or without the demonstration described in this section for initial approval provided that the modified system has been certified by a voting system test laboratory accredited by the EAC."
-ND Admin.
-Code 72-06-01-02 (2020) State Certification Process: A company supplying electronic voting systems will give written notice to the Secretary of State and provide a demonstration certifying that the voting systems comply with applicable laws and is certified by an independent testing authority accredited by the EAC as fulfilling the requirements of the EAC voluntary voting system guidelines.
+"Any substantive changes or modifications in electronic voting systems may be certified by the secretary of state with or without the demonstration described in this section for initial approval provided that the modified system has been certified by a voting system test laboratory accredited by the EAC."
+State Certification Process: N.D.
+Admin.
+Code 72-06-01-02 A company supplying electronic voting systems will give written notice to the Secretary of State and provide a demonstration certifying that the voting systems comply with applicable laws and is certified by an independent testing authority accredited by the EAC as fulfilling the requirements of the EAC voluntary voting system guidelines.
 If the Secretary of State approves the voting system, the Secretary of State shall issue a certificate of approval.
-ND Admin.
-Code 72-06-01-02 (2020)
+N.D.
+Admin.
+Code 72-06-01-02